andrewt3000/MachineLearning/neuralNets.md

 Batch gradient descent - The term batch refers to the fact it uses the entire dataset.
 Batch works well for small datasets that have convex errors functions.

-Stochastic gradient descent is a variation of gradient descent that uses a single randomly choosen example to make an update to the weights. sgd is more scalable than batch graident descent and is used more often in practice for large scale deep learning.
+Stochastic gradient descent (sgd) is a variation of gradient descent that uses a single randomly choosen example to make an update to the weights. sgd is more scalable than batch graident descent and is used more often in practice for large scale deep learning.
 It's random nature makes it unlikely to get stuck in a local minima.

 Mini batch gradient descent: Stochastic gradient descent that considers more than one randomly choosen example before making an update.
 Batch size is a hyperparmeter that determines how many training examples you consider before making a weight update.
 Typical values are factors of 2, such as 32 or 128.
 Larger mini-batches result in greater throughput, but can cause overfitting.